nualagr/dargan-health-foods/README.md

 encouraged to spend an extra €15 to get free shipping at €50.

-Visitors are encouraged to become site members in order to take advantage of an introductory offer of 10% off their first purchase and to be able to access a
-faster and more convenient checkout process.
-The inclusion of the site blog, with regular posts on food and health-related content, of interest to our target audience, has been designed with a view to encourage visitors to return to the site regularly and ultimately drive more sales.
+Visitors are encouraged to become site members in order to take advantage of an introductory offer of 10% off their first purchase and to be able to access a faster and more convenient checkout process.
+The inclusion of the site blog, with regular posts on food and health-related content, of interest to the target audience, has been designed with a view to encourage visitors to return to the site regularly and ultimately drive more sales.
 Dargan’s blog posts will also provide value to their customers.
 The blog will be a repository of high-quality information about current